achyut635/Inspect-and-analyze-data-TikTok-Data/README.md

 # Inspect-and-analyze-data-TikTok-Data
 Inspect and analyze data TikTok Data

-The purpose of this project is to investigate and understand the data provided.
+# The purpose of this project is to investigate and understand the data provided.
 This data analysis project will:
 Prepare dataset
 Compile summary information about the data
-Complete Exploratory Data Analysis and reveal insights contained in the data Do in-depth EDA, hypothesis testing, and statistical analysis The goal is to construct a dataframe in Python, perform a cursory inspection of the provided dataset.
+Complete Exploratory Data Analysis and reveal insights contained in the data Complete in-depth EDA, hypothesis testing, and statistical analysis The goal is to construct a dataframe in Python, perform a cursory inspection of the provided dataset.
 This activity has three parts:
 Part 1: Understand the situation